-The Cassa Centrale Group's securities portfolio at fair value mainly consists of listed government securities with fair value level 1 that do not give rise to valuation issues arising from the effects of the pandemic crisis.
+The Cassa Centrale Group's securities portfolio at fair value mainly consists of listed government securities with fair value level 1.

-The remaining investments in unlisted non-controlling interests and recognised in the portfolio of financial assets measured at fair value through other comprehensive income, exceeding certain thresholds, provided for by the Group's "Fair Value Policy" were measured as at 30 June 2023.
+The remaining investments in unlisted non-controlling interests and recognised in the portfolio of financial assets measured at fair value through other comprehensive income, exceeding certain thresholds, provided for by the Group's "Fair Value Policy" were measured as at 30 June 2024.
 Considering that, for these securities, the prevailing valuation methods are those of the market (market approach), it is believed that they incorporate the current market context.
 In this regard, in order to reflect the turbulence seen on the financial markets it was deemed appropriate to adopt a limited observation horizon of the market capitalisations of comparable listed companies.
 Specifically, reference was made to the precise observations as at the date the parameters were updated and, limited to the application of the regression methodology, also to the average of the six-month observations.